Carbon-Twelve-C12/quantera/README.md

 ## Current Timeline

-Based on our progress, we are currently in Week 7-8 of our Implementation Plan.
+Based on our progress, we are currently in Week 9 of our Implementation Plan.
 The next major milestones are:

-1. **Weeks 8-10**: Complete backend services and API layer
+1. **Weeks 9-10**: Complete backend services, API layer, and type system implementation
-2. **Weeks 10-12**: Implement frontend integration
+2. **Weeks 10-12**: Implement frontend integration and WalletContext
 3. **Weeks 12-14**: Cross-chain functionality and white-label solutions
 4. **Weeks 14-16**: Comprehensive testing, security audits, and deployment preparation
 5. **Weeks 16-18**: Environmental asset marketplace launch and partner onboarding

 ## Competitive Positioning

-With our recent implementation of LiquidityPools, YieldOptimizer, L2Bridge, and SmartAccountTemplates contracts, Quantera offers several advantages over competitors:
+With our continued implementation of LiquidityPools, YieldOptimizer, L2Bridge, and SmartAccountTemplates contracts, Quantera offers several advantages over competitors:

 1. **Multi-Asset Support**: Unlike most platforms that focus on a single asset class, Quantera supports treasury securities, environmental assets, and more.